eic/drich-dev/README.md

 ## Notes for ATHENA
-- This repository was used for development of the ATHENA dRICH and pfRICH; it has since been modified to support the Project Detector of the EIC
+- This repository was used for development of the ATHENA dRICH and pfRICH; it has since been modified to support EPIC
 - See [doc/athena-branches.md](doc/athena-branches.md) for information about the development branches and merge requests that were used for the ATHENA proposal
 - It is possible that the pfRICH scripts no longer work, since we now focus on